 Stylish silhouette paintings

-Paperwork is represented by many techniques.
-In recent years, quilling has experienced a real "boom": creating images using ribbons twisted in a special way.
-The finished product turns out to be voluminous, and masters who have filled their hands can recreate huge canvases with precision in small details.
+Working with paper is represented by many techniques.
+IN last years Quilling experienced a real “boom”: creating images using twisted ribbons in a special way.
+The finished product turns out to be voluminous, and skilled craftsmen can recreate huge canvases with precision in small details.
 You can also make a relief coating from papier-mâché (soaked paper pulp).
 The canvas is painted on top and placed in a frame.
-Separate elements are created from the material using the origami technique, which are then glued to the base.
-Modular paintings look great from small paper pieces folded into three-dimensional triangles or squares using the same technique.
+The material is used to create individual elements using the origami technique, which are then glued to the base.
+Look great Modular pictures from small pieces of paper folded into three-dimensional triangles or squares using the same technique.

 Painting with beads and crystals